ethiccinema/qtmypaint/README.md

 * updateTile(MPSurface*, MPTile*) is called when a tile is visually updated.
 * clearedSurface(MPSurface*) is called when the surface has been cleared (through mypaint->clearSurface().

+Note that when a surface is cleared, exsting tiles are not deleted.
+They are just set to transparent.

 MPTile inherits from QGraphicsItem and can be used with a QGraphicsScene object.